| Emperor* |

 536 |

-Belisarius lands in Italy,
+Belisarius lands in Italy, marches north and

-defense of the city by the (much repressed)
+conquers Naples, despite a defense of the city by

-Jewish population.
-After that he marches north
+Goths and Italians alike.
+After that he marches

-and enters Rome without opposition.
-Theohadad
+north and enters Rome without opposition (December

-and elect Witigis in his place as 'king of
+Ostrogoths depose him and elect Witigis in his place as 'king of

 the Goths and Italians'.
 Witigis marries